MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 In alcune situazioni, non puoi vedere la possibilità di acquistare componenti aggiuntivi di Skype for Business in interfaccia di amministrazione di Microsoft 365.

-- **È stato acquistato Office 365 Business Premium con GoDaddy**.
-In questo caso, non è possibile acquistare i componenti aggiuntivi di Skype for Business. È necessario passare al piano E3 (che GoDaddy non vende) e quindi acquistarli.
-[Contattare il supporto tecnico per i prodotti per le aziende - Guida dell'amministratore](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **È stato acquistato Microsoft 365 business standard tramite GoDaddy**.
+In questo caso, non sarà possibile acquistare componenti aggiuntivi Skype for Business (non disponibili presso GoDaddy). È necessario passare al piano E3 (che GoDaddy non vende), quindi è possibile acquistarlo.
+[Contattare il supporto per i prodotti aziendali - Guida per gli amministratori](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).